mkby/cloudbreak/README.md

 1. Open `Run/Debug Configurations` for the project
 2. Select your project's application
 3. Click on `Add` in the `Before launch` panel
-4. Select `Run Gradle Task` with the following parameters
+4. Select `Run Gradle Task` with the following codeGrantFlowInitParams
     1. `Gradle project`: cloudbreak:core
     2. `Tasks`: buildInfo
 5. Confirm and restart the application